How to Start a Food Business in Arkansas

 To help build up capital, some companies start by making food products in home kitchens.
 Products that are non-time/temperature control for safety, Non-TCS foods, are allowed under state law to be made at home.
 This provides a lower cost entry into the marketplace to test new food concepts and business models.
 However, there are limitations to making and selling homemade food products.
 To understand the differences between producing homemade foods and wholesale manufactured foods view our page, Arkansas Food Freedom Act: How to produce food products at home.

 The How to Start a Food Processing Business in Arkansas publication by the Arkansas Food Innovation Center is a great in-depth resource to guide you through these steps.

 - Delta Cuisine - West Memphis

 - Share Grounds - Marshall, McCrory and Rison

-When you have finalized your commercial scale recipe, your product will need to be approved and made in a facility inspected and permitted as a "Manufactured/Wholesale Food Establishment" by the Arkansas Department of Health.
-Consider starting out in a shared-use commercial kitchen until you are ready to build your own establishment.
+When you have finalized your commercial scale recipe, your product will need to be approved and made in a facility inspected and permitted as a "Manufactured/Wholesale Food Establishment" by the Arkansas Department of Health (ADH).

-You will also need to obtain food product liability insurance to protect you and your company in the event of an unforeseen food safety issue.
+You will also need food product liability insurance to protect you and your company in the event of an unforeseen food safety issue.